gne-ldh/PPS/Content/Notes/Files/Compiling_and_running_1st_program.md

 Pay attention to `dot` and `slash`.
 It will produce output as:

-	Welcome to budding Engineers to GNE College, Ludhiana
+	Welcome to budding Engineers! to GNE College, Ludhiana

 With this you are able to compile and run (execute) your 1st computer program.